Image to Text: How to Extract Text From An Image

 How can I copy text from an image?

-Use Snagit’s image capture window.
+To start, open Snagit’s image capture window.
 Then, in the selection dropdown, choose Grab Text.
-When complete, a box pops up with all of the text, ready to copy and paste.
+Once you’ve taken your screenshot, a box will pop up with all the text from your screenshot, ready to be copied and pasted elsewhere.

 Editor’s Note: This post was originally published in 2017 and has been updated for accuracy and comprehensiveness.